 Inocente is of one only Fino wines still to be fermented in wooden casks, 600-litre American oak butts.
 Moreover Valdespino is using indigenous yeasts, whereas since the 1970’s all other bodegas have been using stainless steel fermentation tanks and many of them switched to cultured yeasts.
-While these modern techniques are less labour-intensive and result in a more consistent fermentation, they also takes away a bit of the traditional character and the diversity of a large array of casks.
+While these modern techniques are less labour-intensive and result in a more consistent fermentation, they also take away a bit of the traditional character and the diversity of a large array of casks.

 A second unique feature is the fact that the Palomino grapes for this wine come from one single vineyard.
 Where all other Finos are blended from multiple sources, this one uses only grapes from Macharnudo Alto, a high-altitude area renowned for its pure Albariza soil.
 The vines are 25 years old.

 Beautifully delicate, dry nutty nose with refined yeasty aromas and mineral notes.
 The dry, balanced palate is very clean and structured with layers of non-fruit flavours, great length and lovely harmony.

 Serve chilled with Ibérico ham, fried squid, octopus salad, hake, mussels with chorizo, anchovies, fish & chips, pickled fish, salted roasted almonds, olives, tapenade, manchego cheese, egg & potato tortilla, drunken chicken, grilled artichokes or sushi!